BodenmillerGroup/imctoolkit/docs/source/intro.rst

 Introduction
 ============

 imctoolkit is a Python package for processing segmented multi-channel images.

-As such, it bridges e.g. the `IMC segmentation pipeline`_ (without the single-cell measurement parts) and downstream data analysis, without being restricted to this specific component.
+Specific to IMC data processing, it bridges the `IMC segmentation pipeline`_ (without the single-cell measurement parts) and downstream data analysis, without being restricted to specific frameworks.

-For example, one can use existing image/cell mask pairs to quickly extract single-cell data and spatial cell graphs and export them to data structures for downstream analysis in R.
+For example, one could use imctoolkit for processing existing image/cell mask pairs obtained from external tools (e.g.
+`Ilastik`_) to quickly analyzing single-cell data and spatial cell graphs in R.

+An R wrapper package to use imctoolkit directly from within R is available from `imctoolkitr`_.

 .. note::